-To achieve an exposure to the commodities markets that corresponds to the SDCITR, the Fund invests in a fully margined and collateralized portfolio of commodities futures contracts that will generally consist of the Component Futures Contracts, weighted equally by notional amount.
+In seeking to track the SDCITR, the Fund invests in a fully margined and collateralized portfolio of commodities futures contracts that will generally consist of the Component Futures Contracts, weighted equally by notional amount.
+Under normal market conditions, the Fund will invest at least 80% of its assets in Commodity-Linked Investments.
+In determining the value of the Fund's assets for this purpose, the Fund will value each derivative instrument using the instrument's notional amount.
 The Fund's portfolio of futures contracts is reconstituted and rebalanced on a monthly basis to reflect the changing composition of the SDCITR.

-The Fund may also invest in futures contracts that the portfolio managers believe are economically identical or substantially similar to the Component Futures Contracts.
+Although the Fund will seek to replicate the SDCITR's positions in the Component Futures Contracts, the Fund may also invest in futures contracts that the portfolio managers believe are economically identical or substantially similar to the Component Futures Contracts.
 Also, to obtain the desired economic exposure, the Fund may invest in other Commodity-Linked Investments.
-The Fund may invest in Commodity-Linked Investments directly or indirectly through the Subsidiary.
-Neither the Fund nor the Subsidiary invests directly in commodities.